rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.rst

 environment, which is a very simple environment where the agent has to go from one end of a chain to the other end.

 .. code:: python

     env_ctor = Chain
     env_kwargs = dict(L=10, fail_prob=0.1)
     # chain of length 10.
-With proba 0.2, the agent will not be able to take the action it wants to take/
+With proba 0.1, the agent will not be able to take the action it wants to take/
     env = env_ctor(**env_kwargs)

+The agent has two actions, go to the left of to the right, but it might move to a random direction according to a failure probability ``fail_prob=0.1``.

 Let us see a graphical representation